Blog

 • A 10-cent Shorts RPM means 1 million views earns about $100 before taxes and later adjustments.

-• A 50-cent Shorts RPM means 1 million views earns about $500, but that is not normal for every niche.
+• A 50-cent Shorts RPM means 1 million views earns about $500 in Satura's upside planning scenario.

 • Full Shorts ad revenue access generally requires YouTube Partner Program approval through the Shorts or long-form eligibility path.